hannahdxz/STAT545-hw01-Dong-Xinzhe/README.md

 ### A few reflections on my experience with Markdown
 - I read up on Markdown and practiced with some of the syntax, including section headers, links, bold, italic, bullet points, image, and gif embed.

 - Here is a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) of Markdown.
+I find it very useful and clear.

 - I referred to [this tutorial](http://solutionoptimist.com/2013/12/28/awesome-github-tricks/) when I tried to add images and gif to the README file.